vijaysmetgud/Dev-Ops-Trainings-Ajay/Kubernetes/Kubernetes_Defintions_of_yaml_files.md

 * RC means instead of creating pod we will use RC so that it will contain extra features like replicas means it will create pods as many we mention replicas=3 etc:-

-* In pods we cannot do any cluster environment so instead of pod we are creating another yaml file called replication controller in that we mention 3 replicas, selector label so it will create 3 pods with mentioned label then we can use in cluster environment
+* In pos we cannot do any cluster environment so instead of pod we are creating another yaml file called replication controller in that we mention 3 replicas, selector label so it will create 3 pods with mentioned label then we can use in cluster environment

 * RC- disadvantages is we cannot enhance or upgrade the application version and also we can mention only one label not more